MuhammadKhairunnasNurdin/Laravel-11_PBL/README.md

     php artisan key:generate
     ```

-8. Fill DEFAULT_USER_PASSWORD in `.env` file with default password in your application:
+8. Fill DEFAULT_USER_PASSWORD in `.env` file with default password for User in application:

     ```bash
     DEFAULT_USER_PASSWORD=your_password